Meraj-Uddin-Malik/Complete-JavaScript/JavaScript Practice/JS Loops/For Loop/Interview.md

 ---

 ### 1. What is a `for` loop in JavaScript?
-A `for` loop is a control structure that allows code to be executed repeatedly based on a condition.
+A `for` loop is a control structure for executing code repeatedly as long as a condition is true.

 ---